 Supervise mealtimes with young children.

 Prevent older siblings from giving a dangerous food or toy to a young child.

 What is the recommended first-aid technique for choking?

-The Heimlich maneuver lifts the diaphragm and forces enough air from the lungs to
+Abdominal thrusts lift the diaphragm and forces enough air from the lungs to create

-create an artificial cough.
-This cough is intended to move air through the windpipe,
+an artificial cough.
+This cough is intended to move air through the windpipe, pushing,

-In case of obesity or late pregnancy, give chest compressions.
+If the person is obese or in late pregnancy, give chest compressions.

 Continue uninterrupted until the obstruction is relieved or advanced life support

 is available.
 In either case, the person should be examined by a healthcare provider